lyulab/benchmarking-af3/README.md

 The `DUDEz` and `LTS` folers contain example templates to run Alphafold3.

 ## Enrichment analysis
-The `logAUC_calculation` folder contains pipeline to calculate enrichment metrics like logAUC.
+The `enrichment` folder contains pipeline to calculate enrichment metrics like logAUC.

 ## Structure Prediction on Out-of-Sample Data

 The `out_of_sample` folder contains the workflow used to curate a dataset for structure prediction and then calculate relevant metrics.

-## Perspective
+## Prospective
-The `perspective` folder contains example to run Boltz prediction and experimental data correlation calculation.
+The `prospective` folder contains example to run Boltz prediction and experimental data correlation calculation.

 # Citation